jloganolson/g1_basic_balance/readme.md

-This is my first working(ish) attempt at making a sim2real balancing policy for the 23DOF G1 using Mujoco Playground.
+This is my first working(ish) attempt at making and deploygin a balancing policy for the 23DOF G1.

 ![policy output](output.gif)

+It borrows heavily from the different unitree repos and mujoco playground examples.
 *If you make any improvements or create a separate balance policy, please let me know - I want to learn!*

 ### Qualifiers